A COMPREHENSIVE GUIDE TO AUTO INSURANCE IN 2026

 KEY TAKEAWAYS

-- To reduce your auto insurance costs, increase your deductible, maintain a good driving record, take advantage of discounts (such as multi-policy or good student discounts), and consider usage-based insurance programs.
+To reduce your auto insurance costs, increase your deductible, maintain a good driving record, take advantage of discounts (such as multi-policy or good-student discounts), and consider a usage-based insurance program.

 What Is Auto Insurance?